MUN-DML/QuickP/README.md

 enabling efficient device placement.
 We evaluate the performance of our design with real-world DNN benchmarks, and the results show that, compared to state-of-the-art approaches, our design achieves up to a 32\% reduction in DNN training latency and an order-of-magnitude improvement in placement search latency.

+## Hardware dependency

+## Installation

+### Install Gurobi certificate.
+This solution requires the solver Gurobi to be installed and have an active license that students can apply for free

+### Run steps
+First, clone the HeteroG project and the submodule of it from repo:

+Then, step into the ICC2025 folder:
+`cd ICC2025`

+Then, enter QuickP.py and adjust input parameters: number_of_device (integer): number of GPUs, model (string): DNN model name, alpha (integer): merging threshold for operator fusion,